-The juice from the walnuts will permanently stain anything it touches, so you might want to wear gloves while cutting them.
+The juice from the walnuts will permanently stain anything it touches, so I recommend that you wear gloves while cutting them.
 Wash down the cutting board as soon as you are done cutting the walnuts.

-- 30 green English walnuts (do not use American black walnuts), early enough in the season so that they are easily cut with a knife
+- 30 green English walnuts, early enough in the season so that they are easily cut with a knife

 - 2 cinnamon sticks